Kobby-Adjei/Autophagic-Bodies-yeast-cells-/README.md

-# Autophagic-Bodies-yeast-cells-
-This repository contains an in-depth analysis of the Cellpose neural network's performance on grayscale microscopy images for cellular segmentation.
-The project investigates how the model processes image features, handles transformations like flipping and splitting, and generates segmentation masks
+# This repository contains an in-depth analysis of the Cellpose neural network's performance on grayscale microscopy images for cellular segmentation.
+The project investigates how the model processes image features, handles transformations like flipping and splitting, and generates segmentation masks.
+By exploring these aspects, we aim to better understand the interpretability and robustness of U-Net-based architectures like Cellpose.